ChinaYangKun/OneKey-Wallet/README.md

 ------------------------
 1. Requirements:

-   * Xcdoe 12.1 is required
+   * Xcode 12.1 is required
    * Python 3.8 must be installed
    * cookiecutter, briefcase, pbxproj, and setuptools python packages must be installed::